TinyTapeout/KianV-RV32IMA-RISC-V-uLinux-SoC/README.md

 ## What is Tiny Tapeout?

-TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.
+Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.

 To learn more and get started, visit https://tinytapeout.com.